 Laws of Refraction: (i) The incident, normal, and refracted rays all lie in the very same planes. (ii) The ratio of the sine of the angle of incidence to the sine of the angle of refraction is constant for the same set of medium and the same hue of light, i.e.

 The following should be obvious if n21 is the refractive index of medium 2 with respect to medium 1 and n12 is the refractive index of medium 1 with respect to medium 2.

-Refractive Index: This topic has a dedicated section in the Ray optics class 12 notes for students.
-It’s the proportion of the speed of light in a vacuum to the speed of light in the media.
+Refractive Index: It’s the proportion of the speed of light in a vacuum to the speed of light in the media.

 Critical Angle: In a denser media, the critical angle is the angle of incidence where the refracted ray just skims the partition barrier.